Visit Cheaha Falls in Alabama inside Alabama's Cheaha State Park for a nice little waterfall and hike within Talladega National Forest.

 If you continue on this trail, you will also come to Cheaha Falls.

 The falls themselves are about 20', with a large pool at the base for wading or swimming.

 More Waterfalls around Cheaha state park

-Within the Talladega National Forest about 5 miles north of Cheaha Falls, you’ll find Salt Creek Falls.
-It’s a lovely cascade near Munford, AL. If you want to go on a day trip, we have listed 10 of the best waterfalls you can visit.
+Within the Talladega National Forest about 5 miles north of Cheaha Falls, you'll find Salt Creek Falls.
+It's a lovely cascade near Munford, AL. If you want to go on a day trip, we have listed 10 of the best waterfalls you can visit.
 You can check that list too.